nextcloud/documentation/developer_manual/app/routes.rst

     }

-Inside the PageController the URL generator can now be used to generate an URL for a redirect:
+Inside the PageController the URL generator can now be used to generate a URL for a redirect:

 .. code-block:: php